 We are a group of dedicated, multidisciplinary and optimistic researchers, working at the cutting edge of science, utilizing state-of-the-art tools to unlock the mystery of the brain and transform the way we approach the development of new treatments, and ultimately cures.
 LIBD is an independent 501(c)(3) medical research institute located in the Bioscience Park on the campus of the Johns Hopkins School of Medicine and Hospital in Baltimore, MD.

 The Neuropathology department is seeking an enthusiastic and self-motivated individual to join our research group.
-This research assistant position is open to recent college graduates seeking training and experience in a translational research setting.
-The applicant will be a part of a team that collects and curates postmortem human brain tissue and will participate in various research projects.
+The research assistant will be a part of a team that collects and curates postmortem human brain tissue and will participate in various research projects.

-Education: BA/BS degree in Neuroscience, Psychology or a related field is required
+• BA/BS in Neuroscience, Biological sciences, or a related field

 - Remaining in a seated or standing position for extended periods of time;